First Battle of Gaza: Withdrawal of mounted divisions

 According to Christopher Pugsley, the Anzac Mounted Division "saw victory snatched away from them by the order to withdraw."
 This decision to withdraw was puzzling to many of those fighting in and near the town, as the infantry held Ali Muntar and 462 German and Ottoman army prisoners, including a general who was a divisional commander.
-They had also captured an Austrian battery of two Krupp 77mm field guns, along with a complete convoy.
+They had also captured an Austrian battery of two Krupp 77 mm field guns, along with a complete convoy.
 However, the whole attacking force was withdrawn to Deir el Belah and Khan Yunus on 27 and 28 March.
 The first units to withdraw were the slow moving wheels and camels, which received their orders at 17:00 from Desert Column.
 They move back to Hill 310 via Sheikh Abbas.
 With the Imperial Mounted Division, remaining in position to cover the retirement of the Anzac Mounted Division, the withdrawal of the fighting mounted units was slow and difficult, not because of hostile pressure (there was none until dawn), but because the units were intermixed and the dismounted troops were far from their horses.
 One unit, the 7th Light Horse Regiment (2nd Light Horse Brigade) was nearly 4 mi from their horses and all their wounded had not yet been collected.
 The No. 7 Light Car Patrol reported to the headquarters of the Anzac Mounted Division at 18:40 and was ordered to return to base, while the cars of the Nos.
 11 and 12 LAMB, camped in the vicinity of Kh er Reseim.
 At 19:05 Anzac Mounted Division's artillery began its retirement from divisional headquarters under escort, and the 43 wounded from the Anzac Mounted Division and 37 wounded from Imperial Mounted Division were collected and brought to the ambulances, while prisoners were sent back under escort.
 By 19:30 the 22nd Mounted Brigade was moving toward Divisional Headquarters and the 6th Mounted Brigade withdrew while Ottoman soldiers dug in on Hill 405.

 At about midnight the Anzac Mounted Division was clear of the battlefield, while the Imperial Mounted Division, with the assistance of the Imperial Camel Brigade and armoured motor cars, held off the Ottoman reinforcements.
 At 02:00 when the guns of Anzac Mounted Division had reached Dier el Belah and the division was just passed Beit Dundis, Hodgson gave orders for the concentration of the Imperial Mounted Division's 3rd Light Horse, 5th, and 6th Mounted Brigades, while the Imperial Camel Brigade took up a line from the Wadi Guzzeh to the left of the 54th (East Anglian) Division's headquarters.